 President, World Bank Group

-Observed Impacts and Changes to the Climate System
+Observed Changes to the Climate System

 The effects of greenhouse gas emission–induced change on the climate system, reported by IPCC’s Fourth Assessment Report (AR4) in 2007, have continued to intensify, more or less unabated: